[EUobserved] When can I see my loved one again?

 My mum is 78 and she is very poorly.
 My girlfriend's parents are the same age.
 My own health is not 100 percent.

-One of my best friends is a nurse in Manchester Royal Infirmary hospital in the UK.
+One of my best friends is also a nurse in Manchester Royal Infirmary hospital in the UK.

-And I have been clapping for people like him in my window in Brussels most evenings at 8PM.
+And I have been clapping for people like him in my window most evenings at 8PM.

 So, maybe, that is why the words of a Belgian official broke my spell on Wednesday.